PRBonn/online_place_recognition/readme.md

 # Graph-based matching of image sequences

+This project is not maintained.
+Please consider a newer version [image_sequence_localizer](https://github.com/ovysotska/image_sequence_localizer).

 ## What does this code do?
 Given two sequences of images represented by the descriptors, the code constructs a data association graph and performs a search within this graph, so that for every query image, the code computes a matching hypothesis to an image in a database sequence as well as matching hypothesis for the previous images.